Stay Safe & Have Fun

-Over this full five day course you will make and assemble a complete chair from local Ash and Beech.
+Over this full four day course you will make and assemble a complete chair from local Ash and Beech.
 Choosing from one of two traditional designs you will be responsible for shaping all components and joining therm using traditional wedged mortice and tenon joints

 Make your own shaving horse

 In order to make a traditional shaving horse you will need a pole lathe, in order to use a pole lathe a shaving horse is essential.
 Get around this catch 22 situation by making your very own shaving horse over two days in Alasdair's fully equipped Greenwood workshop.

 Handle making and tool restoration